-My friend Cynthia and her family pack over 3,000 shoeboxes each year for Operation Christmas Child for the past several years.
+My friend Cynthia and her family pack over 5,000 shoeboxes chock full of school supplies, toys, clothing, and hygiene items each year for Operation Christmas Child for the past several years.
 They didn’t start out donating that much of course.
 There was a slow growth over 20 years to get to this large number.
-And through the years they learned that in order to donate more, it means ALOT of shopping, preparation and just plain WORK!
+And through the years they learned that in order to donate more, it means ALOT of shopping, preparation, and just plain WORK!
 But what is so special is the many people they have met, and the many organizations and groups they got to partner with.

 Cynthia first started donating as a family homeschool project.
-It gave them so much JOY, the family couldn’t help but tell their neighborhood, co-workers and friends, who then wanted to help.
-Then their 4-H community used it as a great way for their kids to learn service through shopping and crafting.
-Local stores and businesses wanted to know why they purchased so many items.
-Inspired, they gave donations of items and many employees volunteered at their packing parties.
+It gave them so much JOY, the family couldn’t help but tell their neighbors, co-workers, and friends, who then, in turn, wanted to help.
+The local 4-H community used it as a great way for their kids to learn service through shopping and crafting.
+Local stores and businesses asked questions – “WHY?” they purchased so many items.
+Inspired, they started to give donations of items and many employees even volunteered at their packing parties.

-News started to spread, and churches and community groups asked her to share about crafts, donations and how to frugally donate when on limited incomes (like me!).
-When she received donations that couldn’t be used for one project, she networked with other local charities and groups.
+News spread, and churches and community groups asked Cynthia to share about crafts, donations, and how to frugally donate when on a limited income (like me!).
+When she received donations that couldn’t be used for one project, she networked and donated them to other local charities.

 See how the circle of blessing grew and grew?

-Last year Cynthia met with a local adult community.
-They were eager to work, to use their time and be productive.
+Last year Cynthia met with a local senior community.
+They were eager to work, use their time and be productive.
 (Joy with Purpose!)
-Now once a month, Cynthia bring them various projects.
+Now once a month, Cynthia brings them various projects.
 THEY ABSOLUTELY LOVED IT!
-Everyone arrives early, stays late and begs her to come again!
-There are many small but time-consuming tasks to pack 3000 gift-filled shoeboxes: folding thousands of t-shirts, rolling washcloths around soap and individually bagging them, packing pencil cases, decorating tops, making hair bows, etc.
+Everyone arrives early, stays late, and begs her to come again!
+There are many small but time-consuming tasks such as folding t-shirts, removing the packaging, packing pencil cases, decorating tops, making hair bows, etc.

-Involve Others: Gather a Group of People to Help
+Involve Others: How to Gather a Group of People to Help

-Sometimes doing the entire project of any sort can be a burden.
-BUT if you ask someone to just handle one small part, you might be surprised at how excited and eager they become – AND it makes your work load easier!
+Doing the entire project of any sort can be a burden.
+But if you ask someone to just handle one small part, you might be surprised at how excited and eager they become – AND it makes your workload easier!
+You can Involve Others!